fraserlove/opengl-lab/README.md

 A test object and texture are provided in the resources file, along with a basic vertex and fragment shader.

 ### Install Guide

+It is recommended to follow the installation for your specific platform, building from source is not recommended.
+Windows installation is not currently supported.

+The binary, once built with `make` can be found in `./build/bin`

 #### MacOS
 ```